 Do you ever read the end of a book and put it away only to find yourself later still thinking about reading it?
 Then you realize you finished it.
 When this happens to me I still think about the characters and miss them.
 I miss reading the book.
 These are the best books, aren’t they?
 Here’s some I read recently that I can recommend to you!

 Throughout the post, for your convenience, you’ll find Amazon Affiliate links, which means Amazon compensates me if you purchase something through that link, at no extra cost to you.
 This helps keep this little blog running!

 Turning Angel by Greg Iles

-Anyway, it was a good read- if you like detective, lawyer books!
-(But read the first book before you read this one- It's called The Quiet Game.)
+Anyway, it was a good read- if you like investigative or lawyer style books!
+(But read the first book before you read this one- It’s called The Quiet Game.)

 There were parts of this book, to be honest, that I skimmed through.
-There is a lot of back-story that I did not find interesting.
+There are a lot of back-stories that I did not find interesting.
 The heart of the story, however, comes down to the care that Shep provides for his wife and how it is handled in the end.
 It turns out to be a beautiful story.

 Whiskey and Charlie by Annabel Smith

 Fabulous book!
 I was hooked from the very first page and read all of it!
 (I often skim books that have long yucky passages!)

 This is the story of Charlie and William, identical twins, that adopt a walkie-talkie type language as youngsters.
 They soon learn the NATO phonetic alphabet- Alpha, Bravo, Charlie…. and William is dismayed that his name is not part of the alphabet.
 Hence, he becomes Whiskey.
 Charlie is often (practically always) overshadowed by the more outgoing popular Whiskey and grows increasingly resentful.
 Their estrangement continues into adulthood until a tragic accident leaves Whiskey in a coma.